AEADataEditor/aeadataeditor.github.io/_projects/project7.md

 *3. Meals*

-We are grateful to Wellesley College for  providing  breakfast and lunch on campus on April 12/13 during the training, and dinner on Saturday.
-If any participants have dietary restrictions, they should please their local organizer know.
+We are grateful to Wellesley College for  providing  breakfast and lunch on campus during the training, and dinner on Saturday.
+If any participants have dietary restrictions, they should please let their local organizer know (there will also be a survey sent out).

 ## Follow-up activities: Test cases and peer mentoring

 > You should bookmark the "[LDI Lab Training manual](https://labordynamicsinstitute.github.io/ldilab-manual/)"

 ### Test cases

 Test cases are worked through and jointly handled, including repeated peer mentoring by senior (experienced) RAs in the Lab.
 Three (non-consecutive) days are set aside for the peer-mentoring and walk-throughs, but work on these test cases can be done any time (adapted to individual class and exam schedules).
 We *strongly* suggest doing these immediately after the in-person training, however, as experience has shown that those who delay too long will ultimately struggle later in their work.